 Building equity, tax deductions, and the American Dream are just a few of the many benefits of owning a home.
-Homeownership has hovered at around 64% for the past couple of years but there is a considerably large amount of renters who have a slue of excuses as to why buying is not for them.
-Some of those explanations are completely legit, things like financial, economic, and personal limitations can making buying a home difficult.
+An interest in homeownership has risen but there is still a considerably large number of renters who have a slew of excuses as to why buying is not for them.
+Some of those explanations are reasonable things like financial, economic, and personal limitations.

-However, some excuses are just that, excuses.
+However, some excuses are just that – excuses.
 We understand, investing in a home is no small feat.
-The fear and excitement of the whole process can get overwhelming, but what if buying a home was actually a possibility?
+The fear and excitement of the whole process can get overwhelming, but what if buying a home was a possibility?

 Here are some of the most common excuses along with some ways to remedy the situation.